douglas-gibbons/otto/src/assets/docs/shiftr.md

 It also provides a quick and easy way to try it out.

-Go to the [identity panel](https://otto.zenly.xyz/identity) in ʘttʘ, and enter the following information:
+Go to the [configuration panel](https://otto.zenly.xyz/identity) in ʘttʘ, and enter the following information:

 * Hostname: **broker.shiftr.io**